Garden Palace: Description and history

 The Garden Palace at that time was used by a number of Government Departments and many significant records were destroyed in the fire, notably records of squatting occupation in New South Wales.
 Between 500 and 1000 pieces of Sydney Aboriginal artefacts were also lost in this fire.

 The only extant remains of the Garden Palace are its carved Sydney sandstone gateposts and wrought iron gates, located on the Macquarie Street entrance to the Royal Botanical Garden.

 A 1940s-era sunken garden and fountain featuring a statue of Cupid marks the former location of the Palace's dome.
-Few artefacts from the International Exhibition survived the fire, one of which is a carved graphite statue of an elephant, from Ceylon, now in the collection of the Powerhouse Museum.
-An 1878 Bechstein concert grand piano, that had won the musical instrument first prize at the Exhibition, but had luckily been removed from the Garden Palace prior to the fire, is also held by the Powerhouse.
-A number of items are held by the State Library of NSW relating to The Garden Palace include a piece of molten glass from the Garden Palace fire, a handkerchief and a book, The Sydney Garden Palace : a patriotic and historical poem by Frederick Cumming.
+Few artefacts from the International Exhibition survived the fire.
+An 1878 Bechstein concert grand piano, that won a first prize, had luckily been removed from the Garden Palace prior to the fire, and is held by the Powerhouse Museum.
+A number of items are held by the State Library of NSW relating to The Garden Palace include a piece of glass melted by the fire, a handkerchief and a book, The Sydney Garden Palace : a patriotic and historical poem by Frederick Cumming.